PatrykP3/Recruitment2/README.md

 ## Tags
 ### v1.0
 #### Description
 Initial state.
-Code stays intact as it was after recruitment.
+Code state as it was after recruitment - so no nested transactions and still not working properly.
 #### Differences
 * README.md added
 * .gitignore added.